GreatArkStudios/TXE-1.6.5-Src/README.md

 About TXE

 TXE is a free open source text editor, that is useful for daily use, a Java learning program that is free to change to your preferences.
-It shows good usage of Swing Java, Strings, loops, and file saving using .
+It shows good usage of Swing Java, Strings, loops, file writers, and file reader.
 TXE is also good for incorporating into a word processing program.

 ==========================================================================
 TXE 1.6.5 Source Code Readme